 Charlton Robert Christman

-Charlton Robert Christman, 92, of Venice, Florida, formerly of Port Charlotte, Florida, died Friday, Dec.
-18, 2020, at ManorCare Health Services in Venice.
+Charlton Robert Christman, 92, of Venice, Florida, and formerly of Port Charlotte, Florida, died Friday, Dec.
+18, 2020, at Manorcare Health Services in Venice.

-Contributions: Contributions in his memory may be made to Port Charlotte United Methodist Church, 21075 Quesada Ave., Port Charlotte FL 33952, or to a favorite charity.
+Memorial contributions in his memory may be made to the Port Charlotte United Methodist Church, 21075 Quesada Ave., Port Charlotte, FL 33952 or to a favorite charity.

+Friends may visit online at www.robersonfh.com to extend condolences to the family.

 Add an entry as